 - A good understanding of what the GAMSAT involves

-- An established place to study that suits your style
+- An established place to study that suits your learning style

-- Set out a few achievable tasks to start with that will get you on a roll
+- A few achievable tasks to start with that will get you on a roll

 And remember, you only have to start your study for the next GAMSAT once.
 Then you’ll be one task closer to reaching your study goal and feeling prepared for exam day!

 We hope we helped answer your question regarding GAMSAT where to start.
 Now that you’ve taken the first step, next you need to get an estimate of how many steps it would take to reach your goal.

 You can find more general GAMSAT Prep advice here.